danhtran2mind/Ghibli-Stable-Diffusion-Synthesis/README.md

 2.  **Download the Fine-Tuned Model**:

-    Download the model weights to the `ghibli-fine-tuned-sd-2.1` folder:
+    Download the model weights to the `ckpts` folder:

     ```bash
-    python scripts/download_models.py
+    python scripts/download_ckpts.py

     ```

-    The `download_model.py` script retrieves the model from the Hugging Face repository.
+    The `download_ckpts.py` script retrieves the model from the HuggingFace repository.

 3.  **Extract the Dataset**: